GodOfStrategy/GYACSPEED/README.md

 # GYACSPEED
-Speedometer, accelerometer and a gyroscope for my bicycle, with the XIAO RP2040 as the MCU, with a 1.3" OLED display for the information.
+Speedometer, accelerometer and a gyroscope for my bicycle, with the XIAO RP2040 as the MCU, with a 2.4" TFT (no touchscreen) display for the information.
 I saw the Hermes starter project and though, "Why only stop at a gyroscope?" and then answered my own question by adding a speedometer powered by the Ublox NEO-M9N GNSS module, and a gyroscope and an accelerometer powered by the LSM6DSLTR!!
 So that I can see my speed, acceleration, and how I take turn using the gryoscope and such, with the XIAO RP2040 serving as my MCU.
 So, I drew the Schematics:<img width="1391" height="751" alt="{8956B950-8E5F-49AF-B97F-7C96270D963C}" src="https://github.com/user-attachments/assets/7e88a04e-40c4-4668-8409-4212c6a5d7c5" />
 Then I routed the PCB:<img width="673" height="504" alt="{BFD462F4-F5AD-4BB6-BA28-4471AD29F06E}" src="https://github.com/user-attachments/assets/d28e0b98-8791-46cc-9660-d0f1f2e81bbd" />